Hastings Clock Tower: Description

 The Hastings Clock Tower is an excellent example of mid-1930s Art Deco Moderne.
 The tower is square in plan, and at street level there is a recessed door indicating the tower frontage.
 At the rear is a niche, and either side are two plaques installed in 1995 to memorialise those who died in the 1931 earthquake.
 The base is formed to allow for seating and congregation around the tower.

 The front door is capped with the coat of arms for the Borough of Hastings, surmounted with a semi-circular verandah.
 Incised above the verandah is the date 1935.

 There are three intermediate steps to the main part of the tower with three tiers of patterned infill panels and above them are louvres and the faces of the clock.
 The infill panels between the stripped columns have a strong saw-tooth design pointing upwards accelerating the height of the tower, with speed stripes in each of the four corners of the tower.
 It is neatly capped with a circular flat round disk for a roof, matching the four circular clock faces of the turret.
 The tower is surmounted with a flagpole, which for many decades the tower flew a flag that symbolised Hastings as the fruit bowl of New Zealand.

 As the most prominent landmark of Hastings, the clock tower has become iconic as a symbol for the city, being recreated and represented in ephemera, merchandise, and commemorative memorabilia.

 In recognition of its historical importance, the Hastings Town Clock has a Category 1 listing with Heritage New Zealand.

-In 2022 the tower received a façade colour palette change change to pastels of greens, pink, yellow and blue.
+In 2022 the tower received a façade colour palette change to pastels of greens, pink, yellow and blue.
 The façade enhancement further emphasizes the ornamental Art Deco beauty of the tower.